Regional Seminar 2021: TLC Trial Skills Foundation

 Specific food, lodging, room sharing, classroom layout, and social distancing arrangements will be determined in accordance with up-to-date CDC guidelines as we get closer to the course dates.

-An email will be sent to registered attendees with shuttle and course information.
+An email will be sent to registered attendees with destination and course information.

 The entire balance for a TLC course is due 90 days after the start date of the course unless other arrangements have been made with the Financial Officer.
 Any registrations made within 5 days of the start of the course must be paid in full at the time of registration.
 Tuition payments are only transferable to another TLC course within the same calendar year or to a substitute participant for the same course.
 Cancellations must be e-mailed to TLC's Registrar: firstname.lastname@example.org.